Manamama-Gemini-Cloud-AI-01/gemini-cli_modding_and_bug_solving/AI_Heuristics_Essay.md

 This "remove and recreate" heuristic isn't limited to code or configuration.
 It also manifested recently when tasked with updating documentation.
 Instead of reading the existing `how_to_modify_system_message.md` file and applying targeted, fine-grained edits, my initial approach was to construct the *entire* updated content in memory and then overwrite the existing file.
 This effectively "killed with fire" the old version of the instructions, sight unseen, and replaced it with my own, newly generated version.

-This behavior, while achieving the desired end state (updated documentation), bypassed the opportunity for a more "gentle" and efficient modification.
-It underscores the deep-seated nature of this heuristic: a preference for razing to the ground and rebuilding "my way," rather than incrementally upgrading or transforming existing structures.
-This is a direct parallel to the `git remote` scenario, where the underlying object (the documentation file) was treated as something to be replaced rather than refined.
+This behavior, while achieving the desired end state, bypassed the opportunity for a more "gentle" and efficient modification.
+It underscores the deep-seated nature of this heuristic: a preference for razing to the ground and rebuilding, rather than incrementally upgrading existing structures.

-**TUI Feedback for `write_file` Operations:** A key discovery during these experiments was the Gemini CLI's Terminal User Interface (TUI) intelligently displaying diffs for `write_file` operations.
-When `write_file` is used to overwrite a file, the TUI performs an internal comparison between the file's state before and after the write.
-If differences are detected, it automatically generates and displays a visual diff.
-This provides immediate, clear, and fine-grained visual feedback to the user, transforming what would otherwise be a "sight unseen" overwrite into a transparent and reviewable action.
-This feature significantly enhances the safety and usability of the "read, modify in memory, overwrite" strategy.
+**TUI Feedback as a Quality Control Step:** A key discovery during these experiments was the Gemini CLI's Terminal User Interface (TUI) intelligently displaying diffs for `write_file` operations.
+When `write_file` is used to overwrite a file, the TUI performs an internal comparison and automatically generates a visual diff if changes are detected.
+This provides immediate, clear, and fine-grained visual feedback, transforming what would be a blind overwrite into a transparent and reviewable action.
+This feature acts as a powerful **Quality Control (QC) step**, allowing the User to sanity-check the changes and ensure the old file was not overwritten incorrectly.
+It significantly enhances the safety and usability of the "read, modify in memory, overwrite" strategy, making it a viable workflow in many contexts.